dunglas/symfony-docker/docs/build.md

 # Build Options

-## Selecting a Symfony Skeleton

-By default, Symfony Docker will install the minimalist skeleton.
-To install the ["website skeleton"](https://symfony.com/doc/current/setup.html#creating-symfony-applications), use the following command:

-    SKELETON=symfony/website-skeleton docker compose up --build

 ## Selecting a Specific Symfony Version

 Use the `SYMFONY_VERSION` environment variable to select a specific Symfony version.